PaulinaWall/meja/README.md

-# Welcome to my portfolio built with React
+# Welcome to my web application built with React

+## With this app you can create an account and then create your personal portfolio